 There are many types of healthcare transactions.
 Some are money transactions, such as money exchanges between payers and providers.
 Others are immaterial, such as the sale of patient data on the open market, sharing electronic medical records, or executing contracts.

 Secure communication over the phone, mobile apps, texts, or other channels, and live consultations and patient referrals are still other transactions.
 All interactions between end consumers and healthcare providers can be built on top of a blockchain.

 It makes sharing information between healthcare providers and patients more manageable.
 Intra-company data security is far better, and blockchain provides an efficient means of monitoring supply chain workflows.

-Up and coming healthcare industry startups are leveraging the technology to accelerate healthcare progress.
+Up-and-coming healthcare industry startups are leveraging technology to accelerate healthcare progress.
 Some companies include:

 - Blockchain Health Co

 A few examples of innovative use of blockchain are: